SSS-Says-Snek/hisock/README.md

 ## Documentation
 Documentation is located on [ReadTheDocs](https://hisock.readthedocs.io), though it is currently not finished.
+Some documentation is also located in the code as docstrings, though most are already well-documented on ReadTheDocs.

 ## Installation
 `hisock` is available on PyPI, [here](https://pypi.org/project/hisock).
 Just do the following command.